 4. Install GNOME Tweak Tool

-GNOME Tweak Tool is a great application that lets you tweak Ubuntu and customize it in several ways to get a refreshing look and set it up according to your requirements.
+GNOME Tweak Tool is a great application to have, which lets you tweak Ubuntu and customize it in several ways to get the refreshing look and set it up according to your requirements.

 5. Enable Firewall

 UFW is the built-in Firewall for Ubuntu, and it is a highly reliable one.
 By default, it is not enabled, and you have to enable it manually.
 Simply follow these steps to enable it on your Ubuntu.